scipy/scipy.org/www/scipylib/building/windows.rst

 Please note that this is a simpler procedure than what is used for the official binaries.
 **Your binaries will only work with the latest numpy version**.
-For building against older Numpy versions, see Building Against an Older Numpy Version .After you have Numpy installed, run the following command in the (non Cygwin) termial.
+For building against older Numpy versions, see Building Against an Older Numpy Version.
+After you have Numpy installed, run the following command in the (non Cygwin) termial.

 .. code:: shell